BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/c89ee0f3-fee9-4c61-8d62-9b8ae8eaebf7)

-In this chall, we have 2 instances, in the first instance some crucial information has been leaking while the second instance is to connect to the running application.
+In this chall, we have 2 instances, in the first instance some crucial information was leaked while the second instance is to connect to the running application.

 Well, lets connect first with the instance that has been leaking crucial information